 Teaching English abroad is still extremely popular, and you can always get your TEFL if you want to go down that route.
 Many travellers use this as a way to live in one place or region for an extended period and explore on their time off before moving on.

-A lot of backpackers have used their specific skill sets on their travels to earn a small bit of cash.
+Then of course a lot of backpackers have shown a lot of entrepreneurial hustle and used their specific skill sets on their travels to earn a small bit of cash.
 You may be a good hairdresser, a yoga teacher, a masseuse, it doesn’t matter.
 If it is a skill people want, then you can use it.
 As someone who has trained in and taught martial arts my whole life I have used that skill and taught a few self defence classes to other travellers during my travels to get a nights stay or a good meal paid for.
 Again, it isn’t much, but it all adds up.

 Remember the endgame.